FABallemand/ProjetDeveloppementWeb/README.md

 - [x] Add list of the entities in the page

 ### Step 11: CSS
-- [ ] Download and integrate Bootstrp in templates
+- [x] Download and integrate Bootstrap in templates
-- [ ] Add menus for Bootstrap
+- [x] Add menus for Bootstrap

 ### Step 12: Add Galery Entity
 - [ ] Add galery (**Shelf**) entity